It’s finally HERE!! Vegan Kimchi recipe!!!

 - 4 oz Korean mustard, thinly julienne carrot or garlic chive

-- Cut napa cabbage in quarter lengthwise, and remove stem then cut into bite size.
+- Cut napa cabbage into quarters lengthwise, and remove the stem.
+Then cut into bite-size pieces.

-- After 3 hours, you will see that water from cabbage actually can cover cabbage.
-Check if cabbage has salted enough by bending thick stem part.
-If it snaps, it’s not ready so soak more, if it bends nicely then it’s ready to rinse.
-Rinse thoroughly under running cold water at least 3 to 5 times and place in a large strainer and drain completely, about 1 hour.
+- After 3 hours, the water from the cabbage may be actually covering the cabbage.
+Check to see if the cabbage has salted enough by bending the thick stem part.
+If it snaps, it’s not ready and needs to soak more.
+If it bends nicely then without snapping, it’s ready to rinse.
+Rinse thoroughly under running cold water at least 3 to 5 times and place in a large strainer to drain completely, about 1 hour.

 - Meanwhile, let’s make kimchi paste.
-In a small sauce pan, add water, dried shiitake and seaweed.
-Bring it to boil; when it starts boiling, remove seaweed then reduce heat to medium and keep simmer for 10 minutes.
-True off heat and remove shiitake mushrooms.
+In a small saucepan, add water, dried shiitake, and seaweed.
+Bring it to a boil.
+When it starts boiling, remove the seaweed, then reduce the heat to medium and keep simmering for 10 minutes.
+Turn off the heat and remove shiitake mushrooms.
 Add sweet rice flour and whisk.
-Turn heat back to medium and bring it to soft boil and keep whisking, about 1 to 2 minutes.
-Cook rice flour is very important process, it depends how kimchi will cements laster on.
-Remove from heat and cool completely in a refrigerator for 20 to 30 minutes.
+Turn the heat back to medium and bring it to a soft boil and keep whisking for 1 to 2 minutes.
+Remove from the heat and cool completely in the refrigerator for 20 to 30 minutes.

-- In a blender add garlic, ginger, fresh chili, persimmon, slat and rice flour porridge.
-Blend away until it has combined well and smooth.
+- In a blender, add the garlic, ginger, fresh chili, persimmon, salt and rice flour porridge.
+Blend until it is combined well and smooth.

-- In a large mixing bowl, pour kimchi paste, gochugaru (Korean red pepper flakes) and add vegetables.
+- In a large mixing bowl, pour kimchi paste, gochugaru, and add vegetables.
 If you have a plastic glove, mix it with your hand.
 If not, use a spoon.

-- Add drained cabbage and mix well with your hand. (again, I recommend you to wear a plastic glove, if you don't have one, just us a spoon)
+- Add the drained cabbage and mix well with your hand. (again, I recommend you to wear a plastic glove, if you don’t have one, just use a spoon)

-- Add sesame seeds and give a light final toss.
-Transfer to a air tight container and make sure give container about 1-inch room, so kimchi has a room to ferment. (it will create air bubbles) Close tightly and place on your kitchen counter for 24 to 48 hours and then place to a refrigerator.
-Enjoy homemade vegan kimchi!
+Add sesame seeds and give a final light toss.
+Transfer to an airtight container and make sure to leave 1″ at the top, so kimchi has room to ferment.
+Close tightly and place on your kitchen counter for 24 to 48 hours.
+Then place it in the refrigerator.
+Enjoy your homemade vegan kimchi!